Are you an author?|List your book on Skriuwer. Google-indexed page, 10,000+ readers, permanent listing from €29.Submit now →

-Dark History Sleep Stories: Fall Asleep to History's Strangest and Darkest Chapters
+Dark History Sleep Stories: 8 Hours of History's Strangest and Darkest Chapters (2026)

 History's official version has always been cleaned up.
 The parts that are too embarrassing, too brutal, or too complicated get compressed into footnotes or dropped entirely.
 The Inquisition becomes a sentence.
 The medical experiments become a paragraph.
 The famines engineered by policy get filed under "unfortunate circumstances."
 Dark history sleep stories pull those footnotes out into the open and read them slowly in the dark, where they belong.